dk307/HSPI_WUWeather/README.md

 Place the compiled [executable](https://ci.appveyor.com/project/dk307/hspi-wuweather/build/artifacts?branch=master) and [config file](https://ci.appveyor.com/project/dk307/hspi-wuweather/build/artifacts?branch=master) in the HomeSeer installation directory.
 Restart HomeSeer.
 HomeSeer will recognize the plugin and will add plugin in disable state to its Plugins.
 Go to HomeSeer -> PlugIns -> Manage and enable this plugin.
 Create directory *wuweather* under *HomeSeer installation directory\html\images*.
 Extract Icons([icons.zip](/asserts/Icons.zip)) to this new directory.

-Open Menu Item PlugIns->WU Weather->WU Weather Config.
+Open Menu Item PlugIns->WU Weather->Configuration.
 You should see page like this:

 ![Initial Configuration Page](/asserts/Initial.png "Initial Configuration Setting Page")